jakobyte1024/livehackingtalk-demo/walkthrough/09_whatWouldDefend.md

 ## K8s Pod TCP Traffic Routing

-The attacker switches to prod env on octant and tries to inject a sidecar container in the app pod, which routes all the tcp traffic to a remote server:
+The attacker switches to prod env on octant and tries to inject a sidecar container in the app pod, which routes all the tcp traffic to a remote server.

+>**Note**
+>in order to show that, the TetragonPolicy must be deleted beforehand: ```kubectl delete TracingPolicy haproxy``` So delete it on `test` environment first, for example.

 Edit the app deployment: